AI4Finance-Foundation/FinRL/README.md

 To contribute?
 Please check the call for contributions at the end of this page.

-Feel free to leave us feedback: report bugs using Github issues or discuss FinRL development in the slack channel.
+Feel free to leave us feedback: report bugs using Github issues, discuss FinRL development in the slack channel, or join our mailing list: [AI4Finance](https://groups.google.com/u/1/g/ai4finance).